tschinz/swift_cheat_sheet/source/02_properties.md

 ```

 ## String
 String is an array of character.
-But one String can need one more characters (glyphs)
+But one String can need one or more characters (glyphs)
 Combining Strings
 ```swift
 let string1 = "one"